 This comprehensive text is an important clinical resource that covers everything from prehospital care, disaster preparedness, and basic and advanced resuscitative techniques, to all the significant medical, traumatic, and environmental conditions requiring emergency treatment in adults, children and neonates.

-Now in its fourth edition, The Atlas of Emergency Medicine remains the best guide to visual diagnosis of acute medical problems encountered in emergency practice.
+The Atlas of Emergency Medicine remains the best guide to visual diagnosis of acute medical problems encountered in emergency practice.
 Packed with more than 1500 images, 500 new to this edition, it is the most comprehensive source of high quality emergency medicine images available, and enhanced with clear clinical information on medical emergencies.

 Essential for anyone practicing in an emergency department or acute care setting, this new edition of CURRENT Diagnosis & Treatment Emergency Medicine strikes the perfect balance between brevity and clinical necessity.
 It delivers exactly the amount of information needed for quick diagnosis, effective treatment, and improved outcomes - no more, no less.